A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

 While $\newRSFTA$ is an RSFT invariant in the sense that it counts disks with multiple positive punctures, its algebraic properties indicate that it is closer in nature to $\CE$ than existing RSFT constructions.
 We further compare with \cite{Ekholm:Z2RSFT} and \cite{Ng:RSFT}, assuming familiarity with the Weyl algebra formalism for (closed string) RSFT from \cite{EGH:SFTIntro} which assigns two variables $p_{\gamma}$ and $q_{\gamma}$ to each closed Reeb orbit in a contact manifold (not necessarily of the form $\R_{t} \times \SympBase$).

-First let's address analytical issues: The admissibility of the $\word$ ensure that when $\mu_{u}(\word) \neq 0$ then $u$ must be admissible in the sense of \cite{Ekholm:Z2RSFT} and in particular $u$ is somewhere injective.
+First let's address analytical issues: The admissibility of the $\word$ ensures that when $\mu_{u}(\word) \neq 0$ then $u$ must be admissible in the sense of \cite{Ekholm:Z2RSFT} and in particular $u$ must be somewhere injective.
 Hence we can prove that $\partial^{2} = 0$ without having to worry about string-topological corrections or multiple covers.
-In fact, $\newRSFTA$ moduli spaces for disks contributing to $\partial$ are homeomorphic to $\CE$ moduli spaces as described in Lemma \ref{Lemma:LCHShift}.
-Therefore, well-established compactness and transversality results are applicable to holomorphic curves contributing to $\partial$ and cobordism maps \cite{Ekholm:Z2RSFT, EES:LegendriansInR2nPlus1, EES:PtimesR}.
+In fact, $\newRSFTA$ moduli spaces for disks contributing to $\partial$ are homeomorphic to $\CE$ moduli spaces as described in Lemma \ref{Lemma:LCHShift} (which is dependent on the fact that our ambient contact manifold is a contactization).
+Therefore well-established compactness and transversality results are applicable to holomorphic curves contributing to $\partial$ and cobordism maps \cite{Ekholm:Z2RSFT, EES:LegendriansInR2nPlus1, EES:PtimesR}.
 There are no analytical innovations in this article.

-We note that Lemma \ref{Lemma:LCHShift} is dependent on the fact that our ambient contact manifold is a contactization of an exact symplectic manifold and the analysis in \cite{Ekholm:Z2RSFT} is carried out in a more general geometric setup.
+As previously mentioned, $\newRSFTA$ counts the same holomorphic disks used to define the RSFT of \cite{Ekholm:Z2RSFT} which we will call $RSFT_{E}$.
+It is a spectral sequence which can be packed as a triply graded homology group $RSFT_{E} = \oplus_{p, q, r}(RSFT_{E})^{p, q}_{r}$.
+The chain level generators of $RSFT_{E}$ are ``formal disks'' whose boundaries are sequences of positive and negative chords spanning a vector space we'll call $\orbitVS_{E}$.
+Modulo our reorganization of homotopy classes of maps using group ring coefficients, the generators of $\orbitVS_{E}$ correspond to the \emph{boundary words} of \S \ref{Sec:BoundaryWords} which are considered equivalent up to cyclic rotation both here and in \cite{Ekholm:Z2RSFT}.

+The generators of $\orbitVS_{E}$ with only positive chords corresponds to our quotient $\orbitVS^{\cyc}$ of $\orbitVS$ \cite[\S 2.1]{Ekholm:Z2RSFT}.
+Cyclic rotations aside, this roughly parallels the way in which the closed string RSFT of \cite{Hutchings:QOnly, MZ:Torsion, Siegel:RSFT} uses only the $q$-variables of the RSFT of \cite{EGH:SFTIntro} to generate its underlying algebra.
+The RSFT of \cite{Ng:RSFT}, which we'll call $RSFT_{N}$, also uses both $p$ and $q$ variables -- one for each chord.

 The algebraic formalisms of $RSFT_{E}$ and $RSFT_{N}$ are such that differentials are not action decreasing and so the differential of a single generator may contain infinitely many summands.
 Like $\CE$, closed string contact homology \cite{BH:ContactDefinition, Pardon:Contact}, or the RSFT of \cite{Hutchings:QOnly, MZ:Torsion, Siegel:RSFT}, the $\newRSFTA$ differential is action decreasing so that only finite numbers of holomorphic disks are counted.
 Therefore there is no need for (Novikov or $p$-adic) completion to define $\newRSFTA$.\footnote{Note that for $RSFT_{E}$ holomorphic disks are counted cohomologically (with ``inputs'' being negative chords and ``outputs'' being positive chords) so that differentials are not action decreasing and Novikov completion is employed.}